ogusarenko/mke-docs/content/docs/configuration/ingress/tcp-udp-services.md

 ## Expose a TCP service

-To expose TCP services, set the following parameters in the MKE 4 configuration file.
+To expose TCP services, set the following parameters in the `mke4.yaml` configuration file.

 | Field                           | Description                                        |
 |---------------------------------|----------------------------------------------------|